jim-easterbrook/pyctools/src/doc/index.rst

 ..
-Pyctools - a picture processing algorithm development kit. http://github.com/jim-easterbrook/pyctools Copyright (C) 2014  Jim Easterbrook  jim@jim-easterbrook.me.uk
+Pyctools - a picture processing algorithm development kit. http://github.com/jim-easterbrook/pyctools Copyright (C) 2014-16  Pyctools contributors

    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as